Picture Book Art

 Juvenile Picture Books - Ej Ack

 Karen Ackerman uses colored pencils to create the sketches for this story about a grandfather performing his Vaudeville act for his grandchildren.
-The colors blend together to give a soft edge to this artwork.
+The colors blend together beautifully to give a soft edge to this artwork.

-Cookie Count : A Tasty Pop-up
+Cookie Count: A Tasty Pop-up

 Robert Sabuda